 These microcontrollers are designed to be efficient control processors as well as arithmetic processors.

-Their instruction set allows the user to directly set and reset individual l/O lines as well as test
+Their instruction set allows the user to directly set and reset individual l/O lines as well as testindividual bits within the accumulator.
+A large variety of branch and table look-up instructions enable

 efficient implementation of standard logic functions.
 Code efficiency is high; over 70% of the